stimulus-components/stimulus-checkbox-select-all/README.md

 ## Getting started

-A Stimulus controller to check/uncheck all checkboxes.
+A Stimulus controller for managing checkbox lists.

 ## Installation